dlew/android-gridlayout/README.md

 whenever you change the visibility of a child View of a GridLayout.

 If you never change the visibility of children, you don't have to worry about this.
-Likewise, if you are only supporting Android 3.0 or above, you also don't have to worry about this.